ajabreu100/student-project/README.md

 ### Project Overview
 ---

-This project aims to provide insightful analysis of student performance, parental occupations, and attendance patterns within a local school district.
+This project aims to provide an insightful analysis of student performance, parental occupations, and attendance patterns within a local school district.
 By utilizing collected data, we aim to address key questions such as how students are performing in their math classes, what students’ parents do for work, and how often students are absent from school.

 <img src="Screenshot_20-7-2024_234117_www.codecademy.com.jpeg" width="230" /> <img src="Screenshot_20-7-2024_234148_www.codecademy.com.jpeg" width="230" /> <img src="Screenshot_20-7-2024_23418_www.codecademy.com.jpeg" width="230" /> <img src="Screenshot_20-7-2024_23423_www.codecademy.com.jpeg" width="230" />